perfluous/semtex/README.md

 This will then be marketed together with \<PROPRIETARY\> to create a demand for \<PROPRIETARY\>.
 This in turn will increase supplement testing, and bring a cheap way for people to masure their current health status.
 Which will bring a huge boost in (anonymised) health data.
 This would allow research into the effectiveness and amount of producable \<REDACTED\> and could possibly be combined with the extraction of the former, increasing the yield.

-This is a huge project and before anything I must get my dotfiles in order, generate income for the server, complete AutoGen and dotfiles (semtex-spikelr).
+This is a huge project and before anything I must get my dotfiles in order, generate income for the server, production materials, complete AutoGen and dotfiles (semtex-spikelr).
 ## SEMTEX: CustosMycetorum
 Mushroom cultivation, pro-biotics brewing.
 Will in the future become an automated system.
 Starts with selling mushrooms, wil grow towards extracting supplemental, medicinal, and \<REDACTED\> compounds.